Overview Video

 Early Programming

-In 1st grade, my parents enrolled me in a programming class in an after school program, where I entered the cyber world of coding.
+In 1st grade, my parents enrolled me in a programming class in an after-school program, where I entered the cyber world of coding.
 I learned the basics and logic of programming through Scratch, a block programming UI.
-I continued to passionatly use this as a source of fun in my free time.
+I continued to passionately use this as a source of fun in my free time.
 Over time, I fell in love with the logic of programming and started creating more content on Scratch.
-My father worked at Siemens, and he often worked at home.
-I would enjoy watching him code in Tcl and running a program called Calibre that provided a CAD type of software that you can use to design semiconductors and chips.
+My father works at Siemens, and he often works from home.
+I enjoy watching him code in Tcl and running a program called Calibre that provided a CAD type of software that you can use to design semiconductors and chips.
 I was fascinated by this, and I wanted to learn more about programming.
 I would watch my dad work while asking questions about what he was doing.
 He would explain the logic behind what he was doing and what he was trying to achieve in a suitable way for my age.
 This sparked my interest in learning more about programming.

 Me explaining a C++ code snippet for a GT project (2020)